Ensono/stacks-java/README.md

-The full documentation on Amido Stacks can be found [here](https://amido.github.io/stacks/).
+jThe full documentation on Amido Stacks can be found [here](https://amido.github.io/stacks/).

 ## Using the repository to build the Java Spring Boot Rest API application